mayaramaaraujo/mayaramaaraujo/README.md

 ## Hi people!
 All right? :smile:

-My name is Mayara and I have been studying programming for a year.
+My name is Mayara and I have been studying programming for two years.
 Welcome to my github! 😊💻

 I have knowledge in the Typescript and Javascript languages, using the React JS and Node Js frameworks, and MySQL database.
 In addition, I am currently learning Angular JS and Java.